 What To Ask About

 As many things as there are to look for, it is also important to ask questions!
 There are a few key inquiries that should be made before a builder is chosen for your perfect home build.

 Depending on where you live, there may be different licensing requirements.
 Make sure to look into what the requirements are for your area, and make sure that your builder is following them.
 Along with licensing, take a moment to ask about the insurance the builder has, and what insurance the contractors have so that you know you are covered during the build!

 Warranties are important!
 In a new home, with new equipment, almost everything will be under warranty.
 Make sure that you know what has a warranty, and try to determine how good a builder is with warranty services.
 Also, look for structural warranties and determine whether or not your home will have one!
 Often, these can last up to ten years and can transfer to a new owner if you happened to sell.

-While Home Builder Association involvement is not a be all end all, a builder that is involved in their local HBA shows a dedication to the industry and a long-term commitment to the area.
+While the Home Builder Association's involvement is not a be-all-end-all, a builder that is involved in their local HBA shows a dedication to the industry and a long-term commitment to the area.
 Not only that, but builders in a local HBA are often also involved with local product suppliers and trade contractors.

 Experience is key!
 While everyone starts somewhere, it is often better to have an experienced veteran builder rather than one working on their first home.
 Even if the building firm may be new, it does not mean that the builders working there are new, so ask questions about their past experience!

 With these points in mind, it should be a breeze to find the right new home builder for you!
 Every home build is different, and every person will need someone different.
 With a little bit of research, it will be possible to grant yourself peace of mind and reassurance that your home will turn out exactly how you want it to, and the process will be as simple and painless as possible.
 For any other questions or homeowner tips and tricks, take a look at our blog and let Allied help you.